AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-training.md

 ## Understand tag models and guidelines {#understand-tag-models-guidelines}

 A tag model is a group of related tags that are associated with various visual aspects of images being tagged.
 Tags relate with the distinctly different visual aspects of images so that when applied, the tags help in searching for specific types of images.
 For example, a shoes collection can have different tags but all the tags are related to shoes and can belong to the same tag model.
 When applied, the tags help find different types of shoes, say for example by design or by usage.
-To understand the content representation of a training model in [!DNL Experience Manager Cloud Service], visualize a training model as a top-level entity comprised of a group of manually added tags and example images for each tag.
-Each tag can be exclusively applied to an image.

 Before you create a tag model and train the service, identify a set of unique tags that best describe the objects in the images in the context of your business.
 Ensure that the assets in your curated set confirm to [the training guidelines](#training-guidelines).